 9. How to Train Your Cat to Jump Through a Hoop

 If you have been to a circus or the famous Seigfried & Roy tiger show in Las Vegas then you have seen a lion or tiger jump through a hoop.
-You might be surprised to learn that a common house kitty can also learn the cat trick with minimal ease.
-You’ll need to invest in a hula hoop to carry out this cat trick.
+You might be surprised to learn that a common house kitty can also learn this fun cat trick with minimal ease.
+You’ll need to invest in a small hula hoop to carry out this cat trick.

-1. Hold up the hula hoop in front of your cat
+- Hold up the hula hoop in front of your cat, keeping it touching the ground.

-2. Place a treat in your hand and hold it in front of the hoop.
+- Place a treat in your hand and stick your hand through the hoop from behind.

-4. Give the cat the treat when the kitty walks through the hoop.
+- Give the cat the treat when they have successfully walked through the hoop.

-5. Always use the same command ‘hoop’ to encourage the cat to walk through the hoop.
+- Always use the same command, like "hoop" or "through" to encourage the cat to walk through the hoop.

-Once your cat masters this trick, you can add a second hoop or teach your cat to walk through a cat tunnel using the same technique.
+Once your cat masters this trick, you can use other shapes and obstacles using the same technique.
 With enough practice, you can teach your cat to go through a whole homemade obstacle course.

-10. Teach Your Cat to do Leg Weaves
+10. How to Teach Your Cat To Do Leg Weaves

-2. Gently toss a treat through your legs and point to get your cat to walk through.
+- Gently toss a treat just through your legs and point to encourage your cat to walk through and retrieve it.

-7. With your cat in front of you, take a step forward and hold a treat on the other side of your leg.
+- With your cat in front of you, take a step forward so that your cat is once again to your side.
+Hold a treat on the other side of your leg gap and let them follow the treat through your legs and then forward.
+Reward.

 How to Train a Cat to be an Indoor Cat